amonger/amonger.github.io/_posts/2015-08-13-continuous-integration-with-gitlab-ci.markdown

 Now we've done all that admin work, we can enable the runner on the Gitlab CI website.

 ## Setup a .gitlab-ci.yml file
 We've finished setting up our runner, so now we can begin running tests!
 Our image already contains the majority of services we need, so we just need to create a file which defines how to run our tests.
-This file is placed in our projects repository and is commited into version control (in the root of the project).
+This file is placed in our projects repository and is committed into version control (in the root of the project).

-##### .gitlab-ci.yml
+#### .gitlab-ci.yml
 {% highlight toml %}
 image: php56